Are you the type of runner that knows exactly where every public toilet is along your route?

 So, if you generally have a high carbohydrate diet, this increases your ability to absorb carbohydrate across the intestinal wall which in turn, allows greater absorption and then oxidation of carbohydrate during exercise (6).
 This lowers the chance of GI distress.

-For those people that follow a low carbohydrate, high fat diet generally, your intestines respond by decreasing intestinal absorption of carbohydrate and increasing fat absorption.
+For those people that follow a low carbohydrate, high-fat diet generally, your intestines respond by decreasing intestinal absorption of carbohydrate and increasing fat absorption.
 If you then try and ramp up your carbohydrate intake just before competition, chances are you won’t absorb this as well and will have a higher chance of running into GI issues on race day (pun intended).
-It is also unlikely you will be able to increase your carbohydrate intake beyond 60g/hr if this isn’t something you’ve practiced in training.
+It is also unlikely you will be able to increase your carbohydrate intake beyond 60g/hr if this isn’t something you’ve practised in training.

 Ideal scenario – periodise your intake across the week so you have some days of high carbohydrate availability and some days with low carbohydrate availability depending on your goals and events.